-Participants in a 3 February Defence Council meeting included the then-acting head of the state-backed Muslim Board Maksat Haji Toktomushev, the new head of the State Commission for Religious Affairs (SCRA) Orozbek Moldaliyev, as well as officials from the National Security Committee (NSC) secret police, law enforcement agencies, the Presidential Administration, the single chamber Parliament (Zhogorku Kenesh), and other government ministers and officials.
+Participants in a 3 February Defence Council meeting included the then-acting head of the state-backed Muslim Board Maksat Haji Toktomushev, the new head of the State Commission for Religious Affairs (SCRA) Orozbek Moldaliyev, as well as officials from the National Security Committee (NSC) secret police, other state agencies, the Presidential Administration, the single chamber Parliament (Zhogorku Kenesh), and other government ministers and officials.
 Participants insisted that the state has the "full right" to interfere in religious communities' activity.

 Following the closed meeting, a presidential Decree prepared the way for increased state control over the Muslim Board (see below) and work on a draft Concept on State Policy in the Religious Sphere 2014-20.
 The August 2014 version of the State Concept acknowledges that current law needs to be changed in relation to registration and so-called "religious expertise" issues, and acknowledges conflicts surrounding the burial of non-Muslims (see below).
 But it repeatedly stresses what is described as patriotism, the "traditional" role of Sunni Islam and Orthodox Christianity, and the need to prevent people's religious feelings being offended.